xtream-d-labs/ai-gateway/README.md

 ## Overview

-ScaleShift is a client web application which makes it easier for researchers to build machine learning models locally and to train them on premise/cloud!
+AI Gateway is a client web application which makes it easier for researchers to build machine learning models locally and to train them on premise/cloud!

 ## Key Capabilities